kaltura/DeveloperPortalDocs/documentation/08_Video-Analytics-and-Insights/media-analytics.md

 title: Media Analytics
 ---

-## Intro to Media Analytics
+## Introduction to Media Analytics

-Kaltura's analytics engine underpins all content-related interactions, covering everything from plays to user-interactions on player pages such as likes and shares.
+Kaltura's Analytics Engine underpins all content-related interactions, covering everything from plays to user-interactions on Player pages, such as likes and shares.
 All analytics reports are exposed via the API.

 To get an idea of what data is available to you, take a look at the following article:
 >**Knowledge Article:** [Creating and Tracking Analytics in the KMC](http://knowledge.kaltura.com/creating-and-tracking-analytics-kmc-0#analytics)